-In our opinion, this is the best time to hunt big whitetail deer, especially mature bucks.
-The rut is the deer mating season and some mature bucks will throw caution to the wind and cover miles looking for a doe in heat.
+In our opinion, this is the best time to hunt big deer, especially mature bucks.
+The rut is the deer mating season and some giant bucks will throw caution to the wind and cover miles looking for a doe in heat.

 On morning rut phase hunts you should be in your deer stand well before first light so that the woods have a chance to settle down and return to normal before legal shooting light.

 Pro Tip - When hunting the peak rut, stay all day and hunt pinch points and downwind of doe bedding areas if you want to kill a trophy buck.

 A mature buck will use the natural funnels to get from place to place and they will scent check the doe bedding areas in search of a hot doe.
 You should be waiting for them in these testosterone driven rut phase locations.

 Find the doe traffic and you will find the mature bucks throughout the different rut phases.